bgarcial/sentia-assessment/Documentation/README.md

 #### 2.2.1 **AKS cluster with Availability zones** (*Preview feature, excluded from the service level agreements*)

-This will allow distribute the AKS nodes in multiple zones in order to have failure tolerance in one of those zones.
+This will allow [distribute the AKS nodes in multiple zones](https://docs.microsoft.com/en-us/azure/aks/availability-zones) in order to have failure tolerance in one of those zones.
 An Azure Standard Load Balancer is enabled for managing and traffic distribution across zones.

+In this approach solution, AKS HA will be used across two availability zones.

 ##### Scalability

 Several scalability benefits in AKS clusters.
-However, later I will mentioned

 - Kubernetes allow to control the number of instances of a specific service or pod
   - `replicas: x` on the `kind: Deployment` resource